-The administrative offices of ASUM are located on the first floor of the University Center near the entrance to the free-speech zone, in UC 104.
+The administrative offices of ASUM are located on the first floor of the University Center near the south entrancet to the building, in UC 104.
 Our agencies such as UM Productions, Legal Services, the Off-Campus Renter Center, the Sustainability Center, and the Office of Transportation also have their own offices in the suite.

 If I have a problem on campus, what can I do?

 Come talk to us!
 We would be happy to discuss any ideas you have for bettering the campus and let you know the avenues with which to act.
 We have a number of services we offer as well as knowledge about the various services campus has to offer.

 What do I do to start a new student group?

 We have a group recognition page outlined to help you with the process of being recognized.
 It involves filling out a recognition form and submitting it to the Senate for approval.
 After approval, the student group has the ability to ask the Senate for travel and special allocation funds, and yearly funds during the final budgeting process.
 Student Group funding is handled entirely by the ASUM Business Manager.